 Students are encouraged to undertake a workplacement as part of their final year project, and those wishing to do so are supported by the University's Work Placement Team and the Careers Service.

-Comprising one whole floor of the purpose built George Knox laboratories, the Chemistry/Analytical Facilities are arguably on a par with those found in industry.
+Our facilities are on par with those found in industry.
 Students make full use of the laboratories during their studies and gain hands on experience using the extensive analytical equipment.
 Built to the latest standards of safety, our laboratories cater for moderate class sizes to ensure students receive a more personal practical experience.
 All the laboratories are equipped with AV teaching equipment and have Wi-Fi coverage.

 The Chemistry/Analytical suite of laboratories comprise of: